When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Approach: Uncertainty-Aware Policy Steering

 Then $\mathbb{P}(\mathcal{Y}^*_i \subseteq C(x_i^{\text{test}})) \ge 1-\varepsilon$. \end{theorem} \textbf{\textit{Proof.}} See Appendix~\ref{appendix:proof}.
 We follow the sequence-level calibration proof from \cite{ren2023robots}, but show that our non-conformity score includes all the ground-truth labels in our prediction set.

 \para{Shaping the VLM's Distribution \textit{Before} CP} While in theory conformal prediction provides distribution-free coverage guarantees, the tightness of the resulting prediction sets depends on the non-conformity score.
-Our score in Eq.~\ref{eq:score-func-ours-multi-phase} directly depends on the VLM's distribution, $p^\text{VLM}$.
+Our score in Eq.~\ref{eq:score-func-ours-multi-phase} directly depends on the VLM's distribution, $\mathbb{P}^\text{VLM}$.
 Naively querying a VLM for likelihoods over multiple choices results in significantly overconfident distributions, especially in ambiguous or incapable scenarios.
 Although CP can compensate for this, it leads to overly-large prediction sets that are not informative and result in the robot over-asking for help.
 Thus, the raw softmax probabilities from the logits of the VLM verifier are \textit{not} an ideal way to inform our score function $\score$ from Eq.~\ref{eq:score-func-ours-multi-phase}.

-Our key idea is shape $p^\text{VLM}$ even \textit{before} calibration by \textit{factorizing} the VLM's reasoning process such that the uncertainty is more explicit.
+Our key idea is shape $\mathbb{P}^\text{VLM}$ even \textit{before} calibration by \textit{factorizing} the VLM's reasoning process such that the uncertainty is more explicit.
 Our factorization is inspired by Bayesian models of human intent \cite{baker2007goal,mullen2025lbap} which decouple inferring human intent (e.g., unstated aspects of the task) and the likelihood of behaviors given a specific intent:

-Given the original task instruction $\mathcal{L}$ (e.g., ``Put the nut on the peg with its handle facing my dominant-hand''), we query the VLM three times to estimate each component of Eq.~\ref{eq:factorized-reasoning}.
-First, we ask the model to hypothesize a set of hidden human intents $\theta \in \Theta$ (e.g., ``Put the nut on the peg with its handle facing $\Theta=$[left/right/front/back]'') alongside their respective probabilities, $\mathbb{P}(\theta \mid \mathcal{L})$.
+Given the original task instruction $\mathcal{L}$ (e.g., ``Put the block in my dominant-hand side hole``), we query the VLM three times to estimate each component of Eq.~\ref{eq:factorized-reasoning}.
+First, we ask the model to hypothesize a set of hidden human intents $\theta \in \Theta$ (e.g., ``Insert the block into with the $\Theta=$[left/right] hole'') alongside their respective probabilities, $\mathbb{P}(\theta \mid \mathcal{L})$.
 Then, we ask the VLM to infer the likelihood of each option, \textit{given a hypothesized user intent}: $\mathbb{P}(y\mid \{\lang^k\}^K_{k=1}, \theta)$.
 The final distribution is obtained by marginalizing over the space of user intents.